 According to the Retail Owner Institute, the annual additional cost of holding excess inventory is roughly 30%.
 Ergo, retailers should check the excess products regularly to put them on sale.
 Here is a tip: You can bundle a slow-moving product with another easy-to-sell item as a pair, such as a special tea retailer that combines out-dated tea accessories with the best-selling British tea.

 Holding more inventory clearly appears as a negative amount in your cash flow statement.
-Not only do you have to spend on a high holding cost, but also your cash flow is tied up on the obsolete or near-expired items.
+Not only do you have to spend on a high holding cost, but also your cash flow is tied up on obsolete or near-expired items.
 According to Investopedia, the carrying cost of inventory generally runs between 20 to 30 percent of the total cost of inventory.
 If you stock more, cash on hand will be paid for both products and their extra carrying cost.

-That being so, let’s check your warehouse on a daily basis to identify products that are close to expiry.
+That being so, let’s check your warehouse daily to identify products that are close to expiry.
 Afterward, it highly recommends that you offer sales promotions on those items to swiftly sell out and free up your cash flow, such as buy one get one free, reward vouchers and coupons, etc.

 For some businesses, it is unavoidable to sell on credits.
 However, store owners should collect receivables within the agreed terms, usually 30 days.
 Retailers should not take risk of extending credits to customers in case customers won’t pay.